 Hygiene is essential.
-Hygiene notices (i.e., avoid touching your face, sneeze/cough etiquette and proper hand washing) should be posted in terminals, trains, buses and other vehicles, maintenance facilities, washrooms, hand washing stations and lunch rooms.
+Hygiene notices (i.e., avoid touching your face, sneeze/cough etiquette and proper hand washing) should be posted in at all workplace entrances, washrooms, hand washing stations, lunch rooms and public areas.

 Enhanced cleaning and disinfecting is also a must considering health and research authorities agree the COVID-19 virus can survive on surfaces for hours and even days depending on the surface (Generally, the harder the surface, the longer it lasts).
 Disinfecting should take place between shifts and at other times as deemed necessary (at least twice daily).